-

 This cell is a recreation of a cell from Camp X-Ray, the now-abandoned holding cells in the United States Federal Detention Center at Guantanamo Bay, Cuba.
 The Department of Defense replaced the Camp X-Ray cells with newer holding cells, called Camp Delta, in 2002.

-The artist draws his inspiration from the collection of eighteen species of butterflies and moths—some quite rare—gathered by an Eastern State Penitentiary prisoner living in solitary confinement.
+The artist drew his inspiration from the collection of eighteen species of butterflies and moths — some quite rare — gathered by an Eastern State Penitentiary prisoner living in solitary confinement.